SAP-docs/btp-developer-guide/docs/develop-a-transactional-application-373046e.md

 ## Develop User Interfaces

 UIs create an intuitive and user-friendly interface for users to interact with the business processes.
 In ABAP Cloud, SAP Fiori ensures a consistent user experience when developing UIs.
-SAP Fiori applications can be developed for OData services that are exposed as a UI service.
+SAP Fiori applications can be developed for OData services that are exposed as UI services.
 SAP Fiori applications, following the SAP Fiori design principles, can be built using a combination of SAPUI5 and SAP Fiori elements.
 For more information on SAP Fiori Elements and SAPUI5, see [Developing Apps with SAP Fiori Elements](https://sapui5.hana.ondemand.com/#/topic/03265b0408e2432c9571d6b3feb6b1fd) and [SAPUI5](https://help.sap.com/docs/SAPUI5?version=External).

 While SAPUI5 is a development framework that allows you to build freestyle front-end applications, SAP Fiori elements is a framework that includes commonly used floor plan templates.